SeisComP/seiscomp/doc/base/style-guide.rst

 - Hyphenation for compound adjectives: yes, before a noun; after verb to be is harder.
   See the `discussion`_, e.g.:

-  - Use command-line parameters.
+  - Use command-line parameters
-  - Type on the command line.
+  - Type on the command line

 - Spelling: